SteveBz/Bynary/README.md

 ## Import stars
 This will take a long time depending on the spec of your PC.
 A 2020 PC should take a few hours.
 A 2015 laptop may take a few days, in fact after a week we gave up.

-Use tab 1 of ther application
+Use tab 1 of the application
 ## Import binaries
 Use tab 2 of the application